 He is the proud father of five charming and bright boys.
 Yes, his wife is a saint.
 Although five boys naturally suggests a basketball team, their athletic abilities have led them to favor the Reading Olympics.

 Amir received an M.B.A. from Harvard Business School and a B.S. in Economics from the University of Pennsylvania.
-He taught entrepreneurial management to second year MBA candidates at the Wharton School from 2005-2010 and is a frequent guest lecturer at the school.
+He taught entrepreneurial management to second year MBA candidates at the Wharton School for five years and is currently a frequent guest lecturer at the school.